 NACS was founded August 14, 1961, as the National Association of Convenience Stores.
 It is an international trade association representing more than 2,200 retail and 1,600 supplier company members.
 NACS member companies do business in nearly 50 countries worldwide, with the majority of members based in the United States.
-The U.S. convenience store industry, with more than 149,000 stores across the country, posted $700 billion in total sales in 2012, of which $501 billion were motor fuels sales.
+The U.S. convenience store industry, with 151,282 stores (as of December 31, 2013) across the country, posted $696 billion in total sales in 2013, of which $491 billion were motor fuels sales.
+The convenience retailing industry continues to be dominated by single-store operators, which account for 62.8% of all convenience stores (95,056 stores total).

 NACS serves the convenience and fuel retailing industry by providing industry knowledge, connections and advocacy to ensure the competitive viability of its members' businesses.
 In 2007, the association shortened its name to NACS and added a tagline that better defines its presence both internationally and at the retail fueling level: The Association for Convenience and Petroleum Retailing.
 In 2010, this statement was further enhanced to The Association for Convenience and Fuel Retailing.